Opioid addiction treatment in United States prisons: Stay'n Out

-Stay'n out was created to be a therapeutic community for incarcerated drug offenders.
+Stay'n Out was created to be a therapeutic community for people incarcerated for drug offenses.
 This program was established in 1977 for males and 1978 for females.
-The offenders in this program were housed in separate living facilities from the general population in the prison but they still interacted with the inmates during the rest of the day.
-A majority of the program staff was former addicts that had successful experiences in therapeutic communities.
-Stay'n Out used the same format as Cornerstone.
-There was a strict set of rules and regulations that the inmates had to follow in order to stay in the program.
-When the rules were broken, the inmate was released from the program and sent to live with the general population again.
+Prisoners in this program were housed in living facilities that were separate from the general population of the prison, but they still interacted with inmates who were not in the program during much of the day.
+A majority of the program staff were former addicts who had successful experiences in therapeutic communities.

-Current Treatment for Opioid Addiction
+The rules and conditions of the Stay'n Out program were similar to Cornerstone's; there was a strict set of rules and regulations that the inmates had to follow, and when an inmate broke these rules, they would be released from the program and sent to live with the general population again.

+Current treatment approaches and programs

 Principles for Drug Treatment Programs

 To improve opioid treatment programs in the criminal justice setting, the National Institute on Drug Abuse created 13 principles to help shape programs.
 These principles provide guidelines for creating new treatment programs and are used to help increase the likelihood the treatment programs will succeed.
 The 13 principles are: